ckswilliams/modOpenREM/docs/charts.rst

 * Bar charts can be plotted with a series per x-ray system.
 This option can be switched on or off via the ``Chart options``.

-* The the number of histogram data bins can be set to a value between 2 and 40 in ``Chart options``.
+* The number of histogram data bins can be set to a value between 2 and 40 in ``Chart options``.
 The default value is 20.

+* Histogram calculation can be switched on or off in ``Chart options``.
+The default is off.
+Performance is significantly better when set to off.

 * Histogram plots can toggle between absolute or normalised values via the ``Toggle Normalised histograms`` button that is visible when viewing a